-‘Days Of Our Lives’ Weekly Preview Spoilers: Will Wants To Leave Sonny, Eli & Lani Bond
+‘Days Of Our Lives’ Weekly Preview Spoilers: Will Wants To Leave Sonny, Eli And Lani Bond

 — Days of our Lives (@nbcdays) August 21, 2018

-As Days of our Lives fans will remember, Paul has gotten the short end of the stick since arriving in Salem.
+As Days of Our Lives fans will remember, Paul has gotten the short end of the stick since arriving in Salem.
 He couldn’t have Sonny, until it was believed that Will was dead, and finally when the couple were close to getting married, Will’s returned rocked everyone.
-Later, when Will wanted to be with him the couple fell in love, and now he will be left out in the cold again.
+Later, when Will wanted to be with him, the couple fell in love, and now he will be left out in the cold again.

 Meanwhile, another couple could be taking shape in Salem.
-The Days of our Lives weekly preview reveals that there will be sparks between Lani Price (Sal Stowers) and Eli Grant (Lamon Archey).
+The Days of Our Lives weekly preview reveals that there will be sparks between Lani Price (Sal Stowers) and Eli Grant (Lamon Archey).
 The pair are bonded for life after losing their son, David Abraham, and may now finally be ready to take their friendship to the next level with a romance.